 And while recycling is something many of us were taught from an early age, we often find ourselves hovering over the bin asking, “Can I recycle this?”

-Unfortunately, this poor understanding of plastic recycling best practices often leads to common items like plastic bags, milk jugs, and water bottles being sent to landfills instead of getting recycled into new plastic products.
+Unfortunately, this poor understanding of plastic recycling best practices often leads to common items like plastic bags, milk jugs, and water bottles being sent to landfills instead of recycled into new plastic products.

 Plastic Recycling Symbol & Number Explained

 A product made of plastic is often stamped with a resin code, which is a number between 1 and 7 set inside the small triangle made of arrows.
 However, the presence of a resin code doesn’t necessarily mean that the product can be recycled.

 The number corresponds to each of the different types of plastic, and not all plastic is recycled equally.
 Many plastic-based products cannot break down and thus cannot be recycled.

 Often, if you see a number 1 or 2 inside the recycling symbol, that plastic is recyclable.
 However, it’s always best to check with your area’s recycling provider before placing items in your curbside bin.